MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/app-screenshots-and-images.md

 For each trailer you provide, you must upload a video file (.mp4 or .mov), a thumbnail image, and a title.

 > [!IMPORTANT]
-> When using trailers, you must also provide a **1920 x 1080 pixel image (16:9)** in the [Promotional images](#promotional-images) section in order for your trailers to appear at the top of your Store listing.
+> When using trailers, you must also provide a [16:9 Super hero art](#windows-10-and-xbox-image-169-super-hero-art) image section in order for your trailers to appear at the top of your Store listing.
 This image will appear after your trailers have finished playing.

 Follow these recommendations to make your trailers effective:
 - Trailers should be of good quality and minimal length (60 seconds or less and less than 2 GB recommended).